 The vault allows you to store variables and fragments of tests (code snippets) that can be used across an entire project.

 The link to access the Vault is at the top of the window, as shown below.

-A good example for the snippets feature is an authentication flow: you don’t need to write all the steps in every test, you just need to call the snippet that contains the authentication fragment.
+A good use case for the snippets feature is an authentication flow: you don’t need to write all the steps in every test.
+You just need to call the snippet that contains the authentication fragment.
 Another good example is integration tests, where you can reuse various tests to create one larger flow.

 In the variable section, you can define variables which will be part of the scope of the tests.

 If a variable with the same name is defined within the test, it will override the one defined in the Vault.
 For identical variable names in the global vault and in the project vault, the latter will have higher priority.

 Defining a variable in the Vault is helpful when you need to use the same variable in different tests, in this way you don’t need to write it every time.
 For example, a password could be saved as a variable and reused in multiple places.

 Here is a quick example on how the Vault can be used in a test.

 The Authentication Snippet

 First, create a new test.
 Go to the test list, click +New Test, enter the test name and click Compose.
 Once the composer appears, we need to enter the call.
 For this example, we will add a GET that logs in using a Basic authentication:

 Consider a scenario where this login will be required for all the endpoints we have to test.
 It makes sense for this call to be stored in the Vault.